stackblogger/awake-on-load/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure your code follows the project's coding standards
-2. Add tests for any new functionality
+2. Add tests for the code you add
 3. Update documentation if needed
 4. Run the full CI pipeline: `npm run ci`
 5. Submit a pull request with a clear description